mdavids/rfc/content/draft-davids-forsalereg-16.md

 This may result in reputational damage to the party parsing the record.

-An even more serious scenario arises when the content of the TXT record is not properly validated and sanitized, potentially enabling attacks such as XSS or SQL injection, as well as spoofing techniques based on Unicode manipulation, including bidirectional text attacks and homograph attacks.
+An even more serious scenario arises when the content of the TXT record is not properly validated and sanitised, potentially enabling attacks such as XSS or SQL injection, as well as spoofing techniques based on Unicode manipulation, including bidirectional text attacks and homograph attacks.